ssllabs/ssllabs-scan/ssllabs-api-docs.md

 * **nonPrefixDelegation** (moved here from the summary) - true if this endpoint is reachable via a hostname without the www prefix
 * **vulnBeast** - true if the endpoint is vulnerable to the BEAST attack
 * **renegSupport** - this is an integer value that describes the endpoint support for renegotiation:
-   * bit 0 (1) is set if insecure client-initiated renegotiation is supported
+   * bit 0 (1) - set if insecure client-initiated renegotiation is supported
-   * bit 1 (2) is set if secure renegotiation is supported
+   * bit 1 (2) - set if secure renegotiation is supported
-   * bit 2 (4) is set if secure client-initiated renegotiation is supported
+   * bit 2 (4) - set if secure client-initiated renegotiation is supported
-   * bit 3 (8) is set if the server requires secure renegotiation support
+   * bit 3 (8) - set if the server requires secure renegotiation support
 * **stsResponseHeader** - the contents of the Strict-Transport-Security (STS) response header, if seen
 * **stsMaxAge** - the maxAge parameter extracted from the STS parameters; null if STS not seen, or -1 if the specified value is invalid (e.g., not a zero or a positive integer; the maximum value currently supported is 2,147,483,647)
 * **stsSubdomains** - true if the includeSubDomains STS parameter is set; null if STS not seen